 What is not covered under a broad form insurance policy?

-Broad form insurance offers very limited liability coverage for the individual listed on the policy.
-Currently, there are only 11 states where broad form insurance is available because it does not meet other states’ minimum auto insurance requirements.
+Broad form insurance offers limited liability coverage for the individual listed on the policy.
+There are only 11 states where broad form insurance is available because it does not meet other states’ minimum auto insurance requirements.

 There are many things a standard auto insurance policy covers that a broad form policy does not cover:

-- Comprehensive: non-collision damages to your car from things like theft, vandalism, fire, acts of nature and weather
+- Comprehensive coverage: non-collision damages to your car from things like theft, vandalism, fire, acts of nature and weather.

-- Collision: damages caused to your car from another vehicle, a fallen tree or other objects
+- Collision coverage: damages caused to your car by another vehicle, a fallen tree or other objects.

-- Personal injuries: medical costs associated with your own injuries
+- Personal injuries coverage: medical costs associated with your injuries.

-- Uninsured or underinsured motorist: costs for damages in an accident with an uninsured or underinsured driver
+- Uninsured or underinsured motorist coverage: costs for damages in an accident with an uninsured or underinsured driver.

 When is broad form insurance a good option?

-To avoid gaps in coverage that can lead to severe financial loss, broad form insurance is rarely a good option on its own.
+To avoid gaps in coverage that can lead to severe financial loss, broad form insurance is rarely a good option.
 Here are some situations where broad form insurance may be an option, although it is essential to know there is significant risk involved: